202Forever/share-my-week/README.md

 #### Running the application

 The preferred way is setting up an launch configuration in the IDE, so you can enable debug mode.

-You'll need to install [MongoDB].
+1. Configure third party tokens.
+The application requires tokens to access third part APIs.
+For instance pass program args in launch configuration: --sharemyweek.thirdparty.eventbrite.token=YOUR_TOKEN.
+Visit associated third parties for obtaining their API token.
+2. Install [MongoDB].
 By default the application will access mongodb://localhost/test.
 Please follow the official documentation for an install and run guide.
 You can set it as a service, if you like.

 #### Debugging